dykuang/dykuang.github.io/_pages/cv.md

 {% include base_path %}

+I am currently a postdoc fellow in the Data Science and Machine Learning group of UOttawa's Math & Stats department.
+I have a broad interest in mathematical modeling and data analysis.
+My current duties includes utilizing theories from geometries/mechanics for feature extraction and developing registration/learning tools for making inferences from medical images.

 Education
 ======
 * B.S. in Mathematics and Applied Mathematics, [University of Science and Technology of China](http://en.ustc.edu.cn/), Hefei, China, 2011.